tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

   k-path

-is  present,  then  the  dispersion is calculated in  1D  along  a  defined  path P1-P2-P3,  for  example G-K-M. Available symmetry points   are G,K,M,M'.
+is  present,  then  the  dispersion is calculated in  1D  along  a  defined  path P1-P2-P3,  for  example G-K-M. Valid symmetry points  depend on the symmetry, standard notation is used.
 In  this  case,  ``number_of_nodes`` is an  integer.